maweigert/spimagine/README.md

 ## Requirements

+* Python 2.7 or 3.5+
-Python 2 + a working OpenCL environment
+* a working OpenCL environment

 ##### Mac